 - ttrap: SNMP traps received by the SNMP console.

-- tnews: News showed at the console.
+- tnews: News showed on the console.

 - tgraph_source: Modules associated to a graph (rel. tgraph/tagente_modulo).

-- treport_content: Elements associated to one report.
+- treport_content: Elements associated to a certain report.

 - tlayout_data: Elements associated to a map.